7aitsev/ansible-tuto/step-04/README.md

 ```

 Finally, Ansible outputs a recap of what happened: two tasks have been run and
-one of them changed something on the host (our apache task, setup module
+one of them changed something on the host (our Apache task, setup module
 doesn't change anything).

 Now let's try to run it again and see what happens: